freshyill/Responsive-Off-Canvas-Navigation/README.md

 	    <div class="page-content" id="page-content"></div>
     </body>

 The `<header class="mobile-helper-bar">` is not required.
 It's only there to give the toggle button a place to live.
+You can put this toggle wherever you want.

+The provided jQuery does two things: Toggles visibility of the nav element when the toggle button is clicked/tapped and hides the nav when one of the nav items is clicked/tapped.

 ## Configuration

+The example uses `min-width: 768px` as a breakpoint.
+You should adjust this for your own needs.

 Most of the magic is accomplished with a SASS mixin.
 The mixin and some additional classes take three variables: